AlexandreSev/Patch-Match/README.md

 If you want to use the algorithm with your own picture, pls use the file ./hole_filing/Create_hole.ipynb to create a hole in the right format.

+# Matrix Completion
+Implementation of some papers for Matrix Completion in pictures.

+For the demo on images please run the MatrixCompletionAndLarge-scaleSVDComputations_implementation20173101_0430.ipynb notebook, located at ./matrix_completion/

+For the demo on video please run the denoisesimpleCV.py file, located at ./matrix_completion/

 ## Sources:

 - Mazumder, R., Hastie, T., & Tibshirani, R. (2010).
 Spectral regularization algorithms for learning large incomplete matrices.
 Journal of machine learning research, 11(Aug), 2287-2322.